Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 "Hey Mike, this is Sarah.
 I work with homeowners in the Brookside Heights area — do you do much work over there?
 Great — I was just looking at your page and saw you've been family-owned since 2008 with tons of five-star reviews.
 That's actually why I wanted to reach out..."

-The whole thing took 10 seconds.
-And now you sound like someone who did their homework, not someone blindly dialing through a lead generation list.
-The prospect's guard drops just enough to give you the next 30 seconds of their attention — and those 30 seconds are where appointments get booked.
+Ten seconds.
+And now you sound like someone who did their homework, not someone blindly dialing through a list.
+The prospect's guard drops just enough to give you the next 30 seconds — and those 30 seconds are where appointments get booked.

 Sometimes Google is slow.
 Sometimes the business doesn't have a profile.
-Sometimes they answer on the first ring and you've got nothing prepared.
+Sometimes they answer on the first ring and you've got nothing.

 That's fine.
 Skip it.
 Make the call without personalization.